nperez0111/search-engine/README.md

-# project-template
+# Search Engine

-Template code for the CS 212 Search Engine project.
+Submission repository for the CS 212 Search Engine project.